joonblee/hw7_validation/README.md

 One can merge two yoda files with `yodamerge -o [Output File].yoda [First Input].yoda [Second Input].yoda` which averages two yoda files.
 If you want to stack (add up) two files directly, do ``yodastack -o [Output File].yoda [First Input].yoda [Second Input].yoda`.

-# 4. How to push updates on my local repo to the remote repo?
+# 5. [For developers] How to push updates on my local repo to the remote repo?

 First pull the remote repository to sync my local repository.
 ```